Get all the latest data for Bergen

 Does a property price drop look likely in Bergen as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Bergen over the next 12 months is low, mainly because the usual crash triggers like high unemployment and credit shocks are not present.
+As of 2026, the risk of a meaningful property price decline in Bergen over the next 12 months looks medium, but a sharp crash looks unlikely unless rates rise further and jobs weaken.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Bergen.